China's ANTA sports says it will immediately halt contract renewal negotiations NBA

-BEIJING (Reuters) - China’s ANTA Sports Products Ltd (2020.HK) said on Tuesday it will halt contract renewal negotiations with the National Basketball Association (NBA), adding to the list of Chinese firms cutting ties with the league.
+BEIJING, Oct 8 (Reuters) - China’s ANTA Sports Products Ltd said on Tuesday it will halt contract renewal negotiations with the National Basketball Association (NBA), adding to the list of Chinese firms cutting ties with the league.

 Chinese sponsors have been severing ties with U.S. basketball league following a tweet by Houston Rockets general manager Daryl Morey supporting the protesters in Hong Kong, which he quickly deleted over the weekend.